 If the staff member doesn't have a TFN they should apply for one immediately, the employer can insert a temporary place holding TFN if required.

-Microkeeper only reports on staff that were included in a payrun with PAYG tax or Gross value greater than 0 to the ATO.
+Microkeeper only reports on staff that have been included in a payrun with PAYG tax or Gross value greater than 0 to the ATO.